ricebear-org/ricebear-org.github.io/discord.md

 Currently, the ricebear@Discord gulid has the following bots:

-- AquaBot (formerly known as Red-v3-ricebear).
-This bot has multiple functions; type `.help` or `/` to see its commands.
+- AquaBot, based from Augeo, a bot using discord.js v13.
+This bot has multiple functions; type `/` to see its commands.

 - RaufBot, which posts Discord-Datamining updates to `#discord-news`.

-- The following 3rd-party music bots: Rythm and Rythm 2.

-Before requesting a separate bot to join the guild, try looking for an [equivalent cog on index.discord.red](https://index.discord.red).

 For a bot to be eligible to join, all of these following requirements must be met to be available on main-text channels: